Projects Involving Hazardous Chemicals, Activities, or Devices

-- Examples of hazardous activities are those that involve a level of risk above and beyond that encountered in the student's everyday life.
+- Examples of hazardous activities are those that involve a level of risk higher and beyond that encountered in the student's everyday life.

 - Examples of hazardous devices are those whose operation requires a moderate to high level of expertise in order to insure safety.
-Devices invented by students are considered potentially hazardous devices and often require a risk assessment (see below).
+Devices invented by students are considered potentially hazardous devices and often require a risk assessment.

 Pre-approval Is Required